Signs Your Cat Is In Heat and How To Care For Them

 • Most veterinarians recommend you spay your cat to prevent an accidental litter of kittens and decrease the chances of potential health complications.

-A cat’s heat or estrous cycle is when she is at her most fertile and ready for mating.
-A cat has her first heat usually around six or seven months of age, with the average length of the heat cycle being anywhere from 7 to 21 days, occurring every three to four weeks.
+A cat’s heat, or estrous cycle, is when she is the most fertile and ready for mating.
+Her first heat is usually around 6 or 7 months of age, occurring every 3-4 weeks.

 • Behavioral changes